Digital Nomad Visa: What You Need to Know

 https://www.visitdubai.com/en/business-in-dubai/travel-to-dubai/visas-and-entry/work-remotely-from-dubai

-Sri Lanka has long been a favourite among digital nomads and travellers, so we’re very excited to hear that they have plans to roll out a digital nomad visa soon.
+Sri Lanka has long been a favorite among digital nomads and travellers, so we’re very excited to hear that they have plans to roll out a digital nomad visa soon.

 As far as we know, the Sri Lanka digital nomad visa is set to have a one-year validity period and cost $500 (USD).
 There are talks of adding possible extensions or longer term options.
 However, this is still in the works.
 Under the new visa, digital nomads would be allowed to work for their overseas employer (or clients) remotely from Sri Lanka, which is currently not possible as of March 2022.